shwetasharms/Reactjs/InterviewQuestions/RecentlyAskedQuestion.md

 ## 🧠 React Core Concepts

 ### 1. **Why is React called a Single Page Application (SPA)?**
-  Ans- React is called a Single Page Application (SPA) framework because it dynamically updates the content on a single HTML page without reloading the entire page from the server.
+  Ans- React is called a Single Page Application (SPA) framework because it dynamically updates the content on a single HTML page withoutreloading the entire page from the server.

 In a traditional multi-page application (MPA), every time a user navigates to a new page, the browser requests a new HTML file from the server — this causes a full page reload.